-To Feed Or Not To Feed, That Is The Question
+To Feed or Not to Feed, That Is the Question

 The cool-season turf in late fall, while not exhibiting any top growth, is still putting out roots, stolons, rhizomes, and tillers.
 The plant is also storing up carbohydrate reserves for winter and the following spring.
 The plant uses these reserves to thicken cell walls and cuticles and to better cope with the harsh winter weather and to ward off disease.

-My second choice in a fertilizer for dormant fertilization would be an all mineral fertilizer, like Advanced Turf 34-0-4 or one with a very low amount of sustained-release nitrogen.
+Another choice in a fertilizer for dormant fertilization would be an all mineral fertilizer, like Advanced Turf 34-0-4 or one with a very low amount of sustained-release nitrogen.
 You see, there is no need for the SAN (slowly available nitrogen) since the urea is also dependent on the microbial breakdown for plant-available nutrition.
 Also, a small amount of potassium is beneficial at this time of year.
 It will help with carbohydrate storage and cell wall turgidity.
 This, in turn, will aid in winter hardiness and survival.
 So don’t leave out the potassium.

 No matter what kind of fertilizer you choose, your Advanced Turf representative will be there to help you.
 So, don’t forget to dormant feed your turf.